-Gasket swimming goggles come in various forms; two being silicone variations and foam.
-Of the two, the most popular choice is usually a silicone type swim goggle but some swear by foam.
+Gasket swimming goggles come in various forms: silicone, rubber, and foam.
+The most popular choice is usually a silicone type swim goggle but some swear by foam.
 Harder to find are the foam models but Barracuda carries an excellent line.
 This is the most common type of swim goggle and they come in endless colors and sizes.
 Barracuda, Finis, AquaSphere, Engine, Speedo all make traditional goggles.

 Somewhere between a traditional goggle and a snorkeling mask is the swim mask.
 Think snorkeling mask without the nose pocket.
 One advantage is that the mask sits around the eyes so they are very comfortable.
 Swim masks tend to stay on the face via gasket suction and less adjusting is needed.
 They also provide a large field of view as they sit farther from the eyes.
 They range quite a bit in size with some being a little more streamlined than others.
 Swim masks are very popular with kids, and parents, because they require less adjusting and even little kids can put them on themselves.
 They come in a variety of colors, and clear, tinted and mirrored lens types.

 Barracuda, Aqua Sphere and Zoggs and manufacture Swim Masks.